wandb/docs/docs/support/permissions_agent_require_kubernetes.md

 tags:
    - launch
 ---

-“The following kubernetes manifest will create a role named `wandb-launch-agent` in the`wandb`namespace.
-This role will allow the agent to create pods, configmaps, secrets, and pods/log in the `wandb` namespace.
-The `wandb-cluster-role` will allow the agent to create pods, pods/log, secrets, jobs, and jobs/status in any namespace of your choice.”
+The following Kubernetes manifest creates a role named `wandb-launch-agent` in the `wandb` namespace.
+This role allows the agent to create pods, configmaps, secrets, and access pod logs in the `wandb` namespace.
+The `wandb-cluster-role` enables the agent to create pods, access pod logs, create secrets, jobs, and check job status across any specified namespace.